pggPL/TransformerEngine/docs/features/low_precision_training/fp8_delayed_scaling/fp8_delayed_scaling.rst

 Amax History Management
 -----------------------

-Let's look closer how amax history is stored and updated.
+Let's look closer at how amax history is stored and updated.

 1. For each module initialization, the two ``amax_history`` tensors are created and initialized to 0 (one for tensors used in forward pass, and one for tensors used in backward pass).